awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/attach-load-balancer-asg.md

 ## Prerequisites<a name="as-add-load-balancer-prerequisites"></a>

-Before you begin, create a load balancer in the same AWS Region as the Auto Scaling group\.
-Elastic Load Balancing supports three types of load balancers: Application Load Balancers, Network Load Balancers, and Classic Load Balancers\.
-You can attach any of these types of load balancers to your Auto Scaling group\.
-For more information, see [ Elastic Load Balancing Types ](autoscaling-load-balancer.md#integrations-aws-elastic-load-balancing-types)\.
+Before you begin, create an Application Load Balancer or Network Load Balancer in the same AWS Region as the Auto Scaling group\.
+We recommend the new load balancers, but you can still use a Classic Load Balancer if it supports the features you're looking for\.
+To learn more about the different types of load balancers, see [ Elastic Load Balancing Types](autoscaling-load-balancer.md#integrations-aws-elastic-load-balancing-types)\.

-To configure the Auto Scaling group to use Elastic Load Balancing health check, see [Adding Elastic Load Balancing Health Checks to an Auto Scaling Group](as-add-elb-healthcheck.md)\.
+\(Optional\) To configure your Auto Scaling group to use Elastic Load Balancing health checks, see [Adding Elastic Load Balancing Health Checks to an Auto Scaling Group](as-add-elb-healthcheck.md)\.

 ## Add a Load Balancer \(Console\)<a name="as-add-load-balancer-console"></a>